 After Kongma La Pass, you will climb Cho La Pass via Kala Patthar and Everest Base Camp.
 Then, you will arrive in Gokyo Valley to summit the last of the Three Passes, Renjo La Pass.
 Upon ascending all the passes, you will trek back to Lukla through Khumbu Region and fly back to Kathmandu to conclude the trek.

 However, you must prepare for the trek and possess excellent physical perseverance to climb steep and rough sections.
-This can be an arduous journey without preparation if you are entirely a newbie.
+This can be arduous without preparation if you are entirely a newbie.
 This trek has 5-7 hours of daily trekking, steep areas, rough trails, elevating altitudes, harsh temperatures, etc. Therefore, you and your body should be ready to take on all the trek challenges.
 Then, the skilled team of Mountain Rock Treks will see the rest of it.

 So prepare yourself for this exhilarating but demanding journey with us!
 You will have a fantastic trek.